seregatheone/Battleship/README.md

 # Battleship
 Project for play market with artificial intelligence.
 I will write custom view and viewgroup.
-This is `main` branch.